 About

-Lea Taragin-Zeller is a cultural anthropologist with research interests in religion, medicine, gender and reproductive politics.
+Lea Taragin-Zeller is a cultural anthropologist with research interests in religion, gender, science and reproductive politics.
 She is Assistant Professor of Cultural Studies and Public Policy at the Hebrew University of Jerusalem and an affiliated scholar at the Reproductive Sociology Research Group (ReproSoc), University of Cambridge.
 Lea has published in leading international journals, such as American Anthropologist, Medical Anthropology, Science Communication and Public Understanding of Science.
+Her work has been generously supported by The Israel Science Foundation (ISF), The International Research Network for the Study of Science and Belief in Society (INSBS), The DAAD and American Academy of Religion-Henry Luce Foundation.
+Her book “The State of Desire: Religion and Reproductive Politics in the Promised Land” (NYU Press, 2023) was awarded a Jordan Schnitzer Book Award by the AJS in the category of Social Sciences, Anthropology, and Folklore in 2024.